This Passata Pizza Sauce is my go to pizza sauce whenever I’m making a pizza from scratch.

 - Chop up your fresh basil and garlic, set aside.

-- Then add in your dried Italian seasoning, chili peppers and Passata tomato sauce, salt and pepper, sugar and fresh basil.
+- Then add in your dried Italian seasoning, chili peppers and passata tomato sauce, oregano, salt and pepper, sugar and fresh basil.

-- Stir every so often and simmer on low for 35 minutes.
+- Stir every so often and cook on low for 35 minutes.

 - Turn off the heat and stir in the anchovy paste.